otacke/h5p-animator/README.md

 # H5P Animator
+H5P content type to create web animations with.

+There's a separate repository at https://github.com:otacke/h5p-animator-docs with documentation, tutorials, etc.

+Please find the code for the editor widget at https://github.com:otacke/h5p-editor-animator.

 ## Getting started
 Clone this repository with git and check out the branch that you are interested